Marco Polo Bridge incident

 Since the Japanese invasion of Manchuria in 1931, there had been many small incidents along the rail line connecting Beijing with the port of Tianjin, but all had subsided.
-On this occasion, a Japanese soldier was temporarily absent from his unit opposite Wanping, and the Japanese commander demanded the right to search the town for him.
-When this was refused, units on both sides were alerted and the Chinese Army fired on the Japanese Army, though the missing Japanese soldier had already returned to his lines.
-The Marco Polo Bridge Incident is generally regarded as the start of the Second Sino-Japanese War, and arguably World War II.
+On the night of 7 July, Japanese garrison troops at Lugouqiao held an unusual manoeuvre; and, alleging that a Japanese soldier was missing, demanded entry into the City of Wanping to conduct a search.
+Fighting broke out while the Japanese complaint was still under negotiation.
+However, the missing Japanese soldier had already returned to his lines.
+The Marco Polo Bridge incident is generally regarded as the start of the Second Sino-Japanese War.

-Name
+Introduction

-In English, the battle is usually known as the "Marco Polo Bridge Incident".
+In English, the battle is usually known as the "Marco Polo Bridge incident".
 The Marco Polo Bridge is an eleven-arch granite bridge, an architecturally significant structure first erected under the Jin dynasty and later restored during the reign of the Kangxi Emperor of the Qing dynasty in 1698.
-It gained its Western name from its appearance in Marco Polo's record of his travels.
+It gained its Western name from its appearance in Il Milione, Marco Polo's record of his travels.